Skip to main content Skip to main navigation

 Preferred Citation

-Identification of item/descriptive title, date (if known); Brooklyn Daily Eagle photographs, BCMS_0002; Brooklyn Public Library, Center for Brooklyn History.
+Identification of item/descriptive title, date (if known); Brooklyn Daily Eagle photographs, BCMS.0002; Brooklyn Public Library, Center for Brooklyn History.

 The records of the Brooklyn Daily Eagle, including these photographs, were given to Brooklyn Public Library in 1957 by Frank D. Schroth, the paper's owner and publisher at the time of its closure.
+The library's ownership was clarified and additional paperwork was signed by Thomas N. Schroth in 1998.

 Related Materials

 Schroth, Raymond A. The Eagle and Brooklyn: a community newspaper, 1841-1955.
 Westport, CT: Greenwood Press, 1974.
+Call number PN4899.N42 .B77 1974

 Collection processed by